alexanderswerdlow/image_utils/README.md

 # Image Utils

-_Warning: This is a very alpha level library and was built for my personal use.
+_Warning: This is an alpha level library and was built for my personal use.
 The API is unstable and subject to change.
-Be careful when using this library for preprocessing._
+If you use this library as part of another application, consider pinning to a specific commit, especially if you are using this library for preprocessing._

 Are you tired of having to constantly switch between NumPy arrays, PyTorch Tensors, and PIL images?
 Gone are the days of arr.transpose(1, 2, 0) or arr.permute(2, 0, 1) with image utils.